hchilakamarri/interview-helper/README.md

 # Interview Prep Guide using ChatGPT and Whisper
-Interview Assistant generates interview questions so you can practice at your own pace!
+### Interview Assistant generates interview questions so you can practice at your own pace!

+I created an interview assistant to allow candidates to practice and prepare independently without any pressure.
+Using this tool, I've prepared better responses and feel more confident in real interviews or just mock interviewing.
+Given the recent tech layoffs, interviewing has become more hard and stressful.
+Hopefully this assistant will help you feel more confident so you can crush your next interview, good luck!

 [Video Demo](https://www.loom.com/share/8a47a9cb29aa49729f3399b3e65d363d)